atecon/graphite_gretl_connector/README.md

-# graphite_gretl_connector
+# GretlGraphiteConnector

-This ([gretl](http://gretl.sourceforge.net/)) package sends metrics to the Graphite monitoring tool which collects, stores, and displays time-series data in real time.
+This package sends metrics to the Graphite monitoring tool which collects, stores, and displays time-series data in real time.
+The package is written for the open-source statistics and econometrics software ([gretl](http://gretl.sourceforge.net/)).

-The unix tool ([netcat](http://netcat.sourceforge.net/)) is called by gretl -- hence, this package is only working under linux or some other unix system **but not Windows**.
+Gretl calls through shell commands the unix tool ([netcat](http://netcat.sourceforge.net/)) -- hence, this package is only working under linux or some other unix system **but not Windows**.

-Example: See the sample script "graphite_sample.inp"

 ## Main function
 The package's main function is ```GretlGraphiteConnector()```.
 The function takes the following arguments: